Accredited Biomedical Science Programs - Degrees & Certificates

 Arizona State University’s (ASU) online MS in biomedical diagnostics prepares graduates to understand the technology, science, business, and application of the tests and technological devices used to detect diseases and other medical conditions.

-Offered through the International School of Biomedical Diagnostics, students have the opportunity to take one or more courses through Dublin City University.
+Offered through the International School of Biomedical Diagnostics, students can take one or more courses through Dublin City University.
 Coursework in the 30-credit program includes health economics, policy, and payment models; principles of diagnostic technology: immunoassays; regulation of medical diagnostics; principles of diagnostic technology: molecular diagnostics; and translational bioinformatics.
 No standardized tests are required for admission as the program is 100 percent online.
 As part of the program, students in this program will develop an applied project on a topic relevant to the diagnostics field.

 Graduates will be ready for positions such as clinical laboratory technicians, quality systems analysts, clinical research specialists, regulatory affairs specialists, analytical chemists, database administrators, and operations engineers.